openmrs/openmrs-contrib-id/installing-openmrsid.md

 Installing OpenMRS ID
 =====

-(The following steps are written for and tested on Ubuntu 13.10 & 14.04 & 12.04)
+(The following steps are written for and tested on Ubuntu (almost all versions))

 1. Install and configure OpenLDAP by [following this guide][0].
 There currently exists a [vagrant][] box which will set up openldap for you using puppet.